JeffWeinell/REEs/README.md

 Additionally, NW_013658076.1:768325-769765 (WeinellEntry1658) was targetted instead of NW_013658076.1:768324-769764; these are nearly identical (shifted by only one base on the contig) and I am not sure why this change was made.

-Five duplicate pairs of REEs (each pair with identical sequences) were present in the output of step 8 (Table 5).
+Six duplicate pairs of REEs (each pair with identical sequences) were present in the output of step 8 (Table 5).
 Only one of these pairs was recognized/identified (and filtered manually) prior to submitting target sequences to Arbor Biosciences.

 The remaining 2,068 REEs (expanded targets) were submitted to Arbor Biosciences for ulstrastringent filtering and probe design, and can be downloaded here: [REEs.expanded.final.fas](https://github.com/JeffWeinell/SnakeCap/raw/main/REEs/REEs.expanded.final.fas).
 These were actually submitted to Arbor in two batches: [Version1_Target-loci_Jeff-Weinell_10Sep2018.fasta](https://github.com/JeffWeinell/SnakeCap/raw/main/ArborFiles/Version1_Target-Loci_Jeff-Weinell_10Sep2018.fasta) and [Version2_additional-targets_20Sep2018.txt](https://github.com/JeffWeinell/SnakeCap/raw/main/ArborFiles/Version2_additional-targets_Entry1899to3152_20Sep2018.fasta).
 See [ultra-stringent filtering](#ultrastringentFiltering) section.